DFHack/dfhack/COMPILE.rst

 It has the usual installer wizard.
 Make sure you let it add its binary folder to your binary search PATH so the tool can be later run from anywhere.

-You'll also need a copy of Microsoft Visual C++ 2010.
+You'll need a copy of Microsoft Visual C++ 2010.
 The Express version is sufficient.
 Grab it from Microsoft's site.

+For the code generation parts, you'll need perl and XML::LibXML.
+You can install them like this:
+* download and install strawberry perl from http://strawberryperl.com/
+* reboot so that the system can pick up the new binary path
+* open a cmd.exe window and run "cpan XML::LibXML" (obviously without the quotes).
+This can take a while to complete.

 Build
 =====